From San Jose to Minneapolis

 The Balch House in Oak Park, Illinois, was designed by Frank Lloyd Wright in 1911.

-Frank Wolfe may have been initially attracted to the Prairie school because of his midwestern roots, but he had a deep interest in different architectural trends and freely mixed styles he liked, as his "California Prairies" showed.
-Although the Midwestern Prairie School diverged from the popular Classical Revival style of the times, Wolfe made liberal use of neoclassical details, especially in the decorative moldings that adorn the large Prairie residences.
-The Wolfe & Wolfe interiors are wide open compared to other homes of the period, and very much like the Frank Lloyd Wright Prairie homes of that period.
+Frank Delos Wolfe may have been initially attracted to the Prairie school because of his own midwestern roots, but he had a deep interest in different architectural trends and freely mixed styles he liked, as his "California Prairies" showed.
+Wolfe took inspiration from all the Prairie School architects, most notably Frank Lloyd Wright and Henry Charles Trost, and he also made liberal use of neoclassical details, especially in the decorative moldings that adorn the large Prairie residences.
+He also added his own signature touches, such as enormous plate glass windows, and "pendent tiles," large decorative tiles that appear to be hanging from under the eaves.

 Frank Lloyd Wright designed the Robie House in 1908.